aimeos/aimeos-headless/README.md

 VHost in your browser.
 If you use the integrated PHP web server, you should browse this URL: [http://127.0.0.1:8000/jsonapi](http://127.0.0.1:8000/jsonapi)

+Learn how to use the [JSON REST API](https://aimeos.org/docs/latest/frontend/jsonapi/)

 ## Backend

 The Aimeos administration interface will be available at `/admin` in your VHost.
 When using